Skip to content

 Does the site copy review text?

-No. The directory may link to review platforms, but public pages should not copy third-party review text.
+No. The directory may link to allowed review platforms or store policy-compliant rating metadata, but public pages should not copy third-party review text, reviewer names, snippets, or third-party photos.

 Related posts